 Proctorville is a tiny village located in the state of Ohio.
 With a population of 550 people and two constituent neighborhoods, Proctorville is the 646th largest community in Ohio.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Proctorville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Proctorville is a village of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Proctorville who work in sales jobs (24.24%), healthcare suport services (11.36%), and office and administrative support (6.06%).
+Unlike some villages, Proctorville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Proctorville are a mix of both white- and blue-collar jobs.
+Overall, Proctorville is a village of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Proctorville who work in food service (17.05%), office and administrative support (12.44%), and sales jobs (10.60%).

 The people who call Proctorville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Proctorville residents report their race to be White.
-Important ancestries of people in Proctorville include Irish, German, Scots-Irish, and Italian.
+Important ancestries of people in Proctorville include English, German, Irish, Polish, and Italian.

 The most common language spoken in Proctorville is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Polish and Italian.